The Irish are precariously placed bottom of Group C and need a victory against Vicente del Bosque's side to keep their tournament hopes alive

-- Spain's draw with Italy in the opening match of Group C ended its run of 14 straight competitive victories, with its last defeat coming at the hands of Switzerland in the 2010 World Cup.
+- Spain's draw with Italy in the opening match of Group C ended their run of 14 straight competitive victories, with their last defeat coming at the hands of Switzerland in the 2010 World Cup.

-- The reigning world and European champion has not missed a major finals tournament since the 1992 European Championship.
+- The reigning world and European champions have not missed a major finals tournament since the 1992 European Championship.

 - Vicente del Bosque's side made 672 completed passes on matchday one, compared to Italy's 341.

-- Ireland is making its first appearance in a European Championship finals since making its debut in the 1988 event in West Germany.
+- Ireland are making their first appearance in a European Championship finals since making their debut in the 1988 event in West Germany.